gennaro-tedesco/nvim-commaround/README.md

 ```
 replacing "todo" with any specific filetype; leave `{single = "--!", block = nil}` in case no block comments are available.

-To change the default mapping to toggle comments define any right hand side of the option
+To change the default mapping to toggle comments define any right hand side of the option below, for example
 ```
 let g:toggle_commaround = 'gcc'
 ```